-- Roast the sweet peppers whole over an open flame turning frequently until skins are blistered
+- Roast the sweet peppers, whole, over an open flame, turning frequently until skins have blistered

-- Place in a plastic bag then close top and let sit for 10 minutes
+- Place in a plastic bag, close, and let sit for 10 minutes.
+Remove the skins

 - Place peppers lengthwise in a serving dish